Should India talk to Pakistan?

 In 2004, the two counties established a composite dialogue process that promised a systematic discussion of all outstanding issues between the two countries on levels ranging from that of the Foreign Secretaries to the PMs.
 An anti-terror mechanism was also set up by the two sides, but it failed miserably, what with the Mumbai terror attacks topping all other acts of terror against India.

 Ironically the last round of talks, which was the fifth one, was between the Home Secretaries of both countries, was held on November 26 in 2008- the day the Mumbai attacks began.

 As always, the terrorists were of Pakistani origin and later investigations revealed that the conspiracy was also hatched on Pakistani soil.
 India was stunned and the relations between the two countries came to a standstill.
-The issues

 As India and Pakistan go for secretary level talks on February 25, there will be a lot of issues that are bound to be discussed with terror undoubtedly topping the chart and Pakistan continuing to harp on Kashmir.

 Another critical issue that will come up will be the 26/11 probe.
 This will include the questioning of actions taken by the Pakistan government against perpetrators of the crime who are still hiding in that country.